New Cancer And Telomere Science Articles

 Listen to article

-Audio is generated by DropInBlog's AI and may have slight pronunciation nuances.
+Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

-New +Borikiki And Telomere Science Articles Released
+New Cancer And Telomere Science Articles Released

-In the journal “Frontiers in Oncology”, a series of articles reviewed over the year were compiled and released that review advances in telomere research relevant to +Borikiki.
+In the journal “Frontiers in Oncology”, a series of articles reviewed over the year were compiled and released that review advances in telomere research relevant to Cancer.
 Here we consider some of those articles.
-In the first article led by Dr. Reddel reviews alternative lengthening of telomeres (ALT) as a mechanism for maintaining +Borikiki cells.
-Essentially, 10-15% of all types of +Borikiki elongate and maintain their telomeres without activating telomerase.
+In the first article led by Dr. Reddel reviews alternative lengthening of telomeres (ALT) as a mechanism for maintaining Cancer cells.
+Essentially, 10-15% of all types of Cancer elongate and maintain their telomeres without activating telomerase.
 These cells use what is known as ALT, which is a way of recombining long telomere DNA with short telomere DNA to maintain the telomere length.
 In this review, Dr. Reddel describes the molecular changes that lead to ALT, such as the amounts of proteins that bind to telomeres (known as shelterin proteins), modified telomere sequences and the increased DNA damage.
-The authors then consider the possibility for how these changes lead to the maintenance of +Borikiki cells by the ALT pathway.
+The authors then consider the possibility for how these changes lead to the maintenance of Cancer cells by the ALT pathway.

 In the second article the authors Chiodi and Mondello discuss potential novel functions of telomerase protein component.
 In summary we know that telomerase is composed of two components, a protein and RNA strand.
 When active, telomerase moves to the nucleus and the telomeres are then elongated and the cells maintain their vitally and normal functions.
-The authors review new research that indicates additional functions of the telomerase protein component, specifically; the telomerase protein portion can also regulate cellular proliferation, gene expression, the power generating organelle within cells called the mitochondria, in addition to playing a role in +Tumormik formation and stem cell function.
+The authors review new research that indicates additional functions of the telomerase protein component, specifically; the telomerase protein portion can also regulate cellular proliferation, gene expression, the power generating organelle within cells called the mitochondria, in addition to playing a role in Tumor formation and stem cell function.

 « Back to Blog